ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/compute/cubeserver.md

 		* `bus` (string)
 			* description: The bus type of the volume.
 			* possible values: "VIRTIO";"IDE";"UNKNOWN"
+		* `image` (string)
+			* description: Image or snapshot ID to be used as template for this volume.
+Make sure the image selected is compatible with the datacenter's location.
+Note: when creating a volume, set image, image alias, or licence type
 	* required properties:
 		* `bus`
 		* `name`